t4d-gmbh/Weekend-Out/README_solutions.md

 git merge feature/blankets
 ```

-- How could you prevent a merge commit from being created when merging branches?
+- _Q.12._ How could you prevent a merge commit from being created when merging branches?
 Why would you want to do that?
+---
-Solution: By default, `git merge` performs a fast-forward merge if possible which is equal to `git merge --ff`.
+> **Solution Q.12**: By default, `git merge` performs a fast-forward merge if possible which is equal to `git merge --ff`.
 This means that if the branch being merged is directly ahead of the current branch, Git will simply move the branch pointer forward to the latest commit, avoiding the creation of a merge commit.
 For example, if your current branch is `main` and you want to merge `feature/blankets`: `git merge feature/blankets` if `main` can be fast-forwarded to include all commits from `feature/blankets`, Git will do so without creating a merge commit.
 If there are divergent commit on both branches, Git will create a merge commit to combine the histories.
 Non-default merge scenarios could be:
-- *Merge with no fast-forward*: You want to ensure a merge commit is always created, even if a fast-forward merge is possible: `git merge --no-ff feature/blankets`.
+> - *Merge with no fast-forward*: You want to ensure a merge commit is always created, even if a fast-forward merge is possible: `git merge --no-ff feature/blankets`.
 Git creates a merge commit to preserve the context of the feature branch.
 This can be useful for maintaining a clear project history, where each feature or bug fix is encapsulated in its own branch and merge commit, e.g., a merge commit clearly indicates that a feature or bug fix branch was integrated into the main branch.
 This helps in understanding the development history and the context of changes.
-- *Rebase before merge*: Remember that `git pull` first fetches the lates changes from the remote with `git fetch` and then either calls `git merge` to fast-forward ahead of the current branch or rebases your current branch of top of those changes.
+> - *Rebase before merge*: Remember that `git pull` first fetches the lates changes from the remote with `git fetch` and then either calls `git merge` to fast-forward ahead of the current branch or rebases your current branch of top of those changes.
 You want to rebase your current branch on top of the branch you are merging from to maintain a linear history: `git pull --rebase`
-Note: Read the manuals of `git merge` and `git pull` to understand how different arguments affect each other.
+_Note_: Read the manuals of `git merge` and `git pull` to understand how different arguments affect each other.
+---

 ## 4. Resolve the merge conflict